davidsims9t/math-notes/README.md

 ### Converting to Radians

 Multiple the degree by (2π/360) or (π/180) to get the result in radians.
-To get degrees multiply by (180/π) or (360/2π) to get the radian measure.
+To get degrees multiply by (180/π) or (360/2π) to get the degree measure.

 ### Parametric Curves